jeqcho/harvard_gem_finder/README.md

 You probably don't need to follow the steps below since the results can be found at `verbose_course_ratings.csv`, but this is a step-by-step guide on how to create that csv from scratch.

-1. Download the webpage from the link in `scrapper.py` as a HTML file named`QReports.html`.
+1. Download the webpage from the link in `scrapper.py` as a HTML-only file named`QReports.html`.
 Run `scrapper.py` to scrape the links for the QGuides for each course.
 The links generated will be stored at `courses.csv`.
 2. Visit any QGuide links scrapped at `courses.csv` to get the cookies (see the code of `downloader.py` for the search term `secret_cookie`) and paste it at a new file named `secret_cookie.txt`.
 Run `downloader.py` to download all the QGuides with the links scrapped from the previous step.
 The QGuides will be stored at the folder `QGuides`.
 3. Run `analyzer.py` to generate `course_ratings.csv`.